SsTommyChensS/maploving-qrcode-generator/be/README.md

 ### Start the server

-To start the backend server: npm run dev
+To start the backend server:
+- npm start
-The server will start at http://localhost:5000.
+The server will start at http://localhost:{PORT}.

 ### API Endpoint